LamphereRobotics/lamphererobotics.github.io/content/posts/bond-proposal.md

 Thank you for your consideration.

-- Jesse Morgan, Mentor FRC #6566 "The Battering Rams"
+-- Jesse Morgan, Mentor for FRC #6566, _**The Battering Rams**_

+---
+---

 P.S.
-Here's a video one of our students made of this year's robot:
+Here's a video one of our students made to help convince you (Thanks Ryan!):

 <iframe src="https://drive.google.com/file/d/12hGF0uPMCsV5c8tBa3_WfkBklnUGVLy2/preview" width="640" height="480" allow="autoplay"></iframe>